-This is a lovely and simple little cookie.
-As the name suggests, Lemon Thin Cookies are crisp, thin and lightly lemony.
-They are the perfect tea-time or snack-time treat.
+Lemon Thin Cookies are, as the name suggests, crisp, thin and lightly lemony.
+This lovely little cookie is the perfect tea-time or snack-time treat.

 This is a simple little cookie.
 It has no nuts or chunky chips or gooey filling, and that simplicity is exactly why I worked so hard to perfect this recipe.